nooblyh/Distill-ALBERT/README.md

 # NAS-Distill-ALBERT
-mixture of NLP research hotspots that will eventually pass away.
+Mixture of NLP research hotspots that will eventually pass away.